 Multitrack Audio

-Recording separate audio channels during a stream (e.g., host, guest, music), which allows detailed editing in post-production.
+Recording separate audio channels during a stream (e.g., host, guest, music) allows detailed post-production editing.

 Member Milestones (Streaming)

-Special shout-outs or on-screen alerts triggered when a member or subscriber hits a certain duration or achievement.
+Special shoutouts or on-screen alerts are triggered when a member or subscriber hits a particular duration or achievement.

 Live Streaming Glossary – Letter N